Impurity quadrupole moments as local probes of flux sectors in the Kitaev spin liquid: Results

 Our mean-field decomposition involves only operators composed of matter fermions, with the static gauge fields around each impurity site treated exactly and left unrenormalized.
 For the mean-field parameters defined on the impurity site $j\in\Lambda$, we have:

 which describes pair-condensations between three flavors of matter Majoranas within the same impurity site.
 Additionally, we have other mean-fields that represent inter-site couplings:

-It is important to note that we do not include any mean-field coupling between matter and gauge Majoranas.
-Such terms would mix the itinerant and gauge sectors and destroy the presence of exact static ${Z}_2$ gauge fields in the vicinity of impurities.
-Details are presented in the Methods section.
+Here, $\tau_j^\mu$ and $\mathcal{T}_{j,k}^\mu$ are introduced through the mean-field decomposition of terms such as $i\gamma_j^{xyz}c_k^{}$, which appear from the Kitaev coupling between the impurity and its NN spin-$1/2$ sites, $\hat{\Theta}_j^\mu \hat{S}_{k}^\mu$.
+In contrast, $t_{k,l}$ originates from the $\kappa$ term around the impurity.
+It is important to note that we do not include any mean-field coupling between the matter and gauge Majoranas.
+This is consistent with restricting the Hamiltonian to terms that preserve the local flux operators $\hat{W}_p$, so that the $Z_2$ gauge fields remain static.
+Details of mean-field decomposition are presented in the Methods section.